P7h/StormTweetsURLShortening/README.md

 This project uses Maven to build and run.
 * JDK >= 1.7.x
 * Maven >= 3.0.5
+* Requires ZooKeeper, JZMQ, ZeroMQ installed and configured in case of executing this project in distributed mode i.e. Storm Cluster.<br>
+	- Follow the steps mentioned [here] (https://github.com/nathanmarz/storm/wiki/Setting-up-a-Storm-cluster) for more details on setting up a Storm Cluster.<br>

 Rest of the required frameworks and libraries are downloaded and configured using Maven.

 ## Usage
 ### Local Mode:
-In local mode, this application can be run from command line:
-Local mode can also be run on Windows environment without installing any specific software or framework as such.
+Local mode can also be run on Windows environment without installing any specific software or framework as such.<br>
+In local mode, this application can be run from command line.<br>

     mvn -f pom.xml clean compile package exec:java -Dexec.classpathScope=compile -Dexec.mainClass=urlshorten.topology.UnshortenTopology